European projects

 Access to competitive funding

-Our experts are also involved in the Built Environment Decarbonisation, Built For Life, Digital Built Environment, Heritage & Regeneration, and Materials & Sustainability committees.
+Our experts are also involved in the Built Environment Decarbonisation, Built For Life, Digital Built Environment, Heritage & Regeneration, Materials & Sustainability committees.

 Build an international network and increasing project impacts